Tampa Bay Rays finalizing new ballpark in St. Petersburg as part of a larger urban project

 The site is on the same 86-acre (34-hectare) tract of downtown land where Tropicana Field now sits.
-That domed, oddly-tilted ballpark will be demolished once the new one is built, in time for Opening Day 2028, said Brian Auld, co-president of the Rays, in an interview Monday.
+That domed, oddly-tilted ballpark would be demolished once the new one is built, in time for opening day 2028, Rays co-president Brian Auld said in an interview Monday.

-The plan, which still has some political hurdles on funding and approvals to clear, would keep the Rays in St. Petersburg for the foreseeable future despite constant talk of the team moving across the bay to Tampa, possibly to Nashville, Tennessee, and even a plan to split home games with Montreal that was shot down by Major League Baseball.
+The plan, which still has some political hurdles on funding and approvals, would keep the Rays in St. Petersburg for the foreseeable future despite constant talk of the team moving across the bay to Tampa and possibly to Nashville, Tennessee.
+A plan to plan to split home games with Montreal was rejected by Major League Baseball.

 “We're going to be here for a very long time,” Auld said.
 “We're all really thrilled that for the first time since we started this we have a clear path to make sure the Rays stay in Tampa Bay for generations to come.”